-(A) use management software and information technology such as spreadsheets and databases; (B) develop an entrepreneurial plan based on personal economic philosophy; (C) develop a financial management plan; and (D) present a business proposal.
-(10) The student develops an improved supervised agriculture experience program as it relates to agriculture, food, and natural resources.
-The student is expected to: (A) plan, propose, conduct, and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory-based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper record-keeping skills as they relate to a supervised experience; (C) design and use a customized record-keeping system for the individual supervised experience; (D) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (E) produce a challenging approach for a local program of activities in agriculture.
+(D) explaining the impact of temperature in food preservation; and (E) compare ing and contrast ing packaging preservation such as film, plastic, and can; and (D) (F) describe harvest and inspection techniques to process food products and analyze food product options-; and (G) identify specific criteria for various organic food processing and marketing.
+(6) The student develops an improved supervised agriculture experience program as it relates to agriculture, food, and natural resources.
+The student is expected to: (A) plan, propose, conduct, and evaluate entrepreneurship; placement; exploratory; research, either experimental or analytical; improvement; supplementary; laboratory-based; or other identified, supervised agricultural experience as an experiential learning activity; (B) apply proper record-keeping skills related to a supervised experience; (C) design and use a customized record-keeping system for the individual supervised experience; (D) participate in youth leadership opportunities to create a well-rounded experience program in agriculture; and (E) produce a challenging approach for a local program of activities strategic plan in agriculture.